knetikmedia/knetikcloud-csharp-net20-client/docs/DispositionsApi.md

 <a name="adddisposition"></a>
 # **AddDisposition**
-> ModelDispositionResource AddDisposition (ModelDispositionResource disposition)
+> DispositionResource AddDisposition (DispositionResource disposition)

 Add a new disposition